distributed-text-services/specifications/Navigation-Endpoint.md

 - `passage` is a list of passages
   - A list of passages can be made of single `ids` : `["a", "b", "1.1"]`
   - A list of passages can be made of ranges : `[{"start": "a", "end": "b"}]`
+- `dts:citeDepth` defines the maximum depth of the document, *e.g.* if the a document has up to three levels, `dts:citeDepth` should be three
+- `dts:level` defines the level of the reference given.

 ## URI